bunto/bunto/site/_docs/variables.md

 permalink: /docs/variables/
 ---

-Jekyll traverses your site looking for files to process.
+Bunto traverses your site looking for files to process.
 Any files with [YAML front matter](../frontmatter/) are subject to processing.
-For each of these files, Jekyll makes a variety of data available via the [Liquid templating system](https://github.com/Shopify/liquid/wiki).
+For each of these files, Bunto makes a variety of data available via the [Liquid templating system](https://github.com/Shopify/liquid/wiki).
 The following is a reference of the available data.